 If you operate a maid, janitorial, custodial, or swimming pool maintenance service, you should be collecting sales and use tax.
-To request an application for a sales tax permit, call us toll free at the number listed below or visit your local field office.
+Request a sales tax permit online.

 You should collect state tax, plus any local (city, county, special purpose district, or transit) taxes on the amount you bill for your service.